Urotsukidōji

 Urotsukidōji: Legend of the Overfiend (超神伝説うろつき童子, Chōjin Densetsu Urotsukidōji) is a Japanese erotic horror manga series written and illustrated by Toshio Maeda.

 First serialized in Manga Erotopia from 1985 to 1986, Urotsukidōji marked a departure from Maeda's earlier works, with its focus on erotica, dark humor, and the supernatural.
 Starting in 1987, the manga was adapted into a series of original video animation (OVA) anime releases by director Hideki Takayama.
 The adaptations deviate significantly from the manga, adding elements of violence, sadomasochism, and rape not present in the source material.

 Urotsukidōji has been credited with popularizing the trope of tentacle rape, and The Erotic Anime Movie Guide calls it a formative work in the hentai genre.
 In 2005, it was voted as one of the 100 greatest cartoons in a poll by Channel 4.

+The animation team who worked on the series would later become best known for their work on Giant Robo: The Day the Earth Stood Still.

 Synopsis

 Manga

 Amano Jyaku, a mischievous, sociopathic demon/human hybrid, is banished to Earth and ordered by The Great Elder to find the Chōjin: the unbeatable god of the demon world who is hiding within the body of a man.
+He eventually turns on the Chojin in the fifth installment, after the Chojin reveals his true plans to exterminate the humans, demons and man-beasts.

-A group of reptilian/amphibian demons want to find the Chōjin and use his power on behalf of the Queen of Demons.
+A group of reptilian/amphibian/insectoid demons want to find the Chōjin and use his power on behalf of the Queen of Demons.
 Under the leadership of Suikakuju, the Elder's rival and lover of his estranged wife, the Queen of Demons, they hatch a series of plots to try to capture the Chōjin, most of which go horribly wrong.

 Amano is sent to protect the Chōjin, but after his lecherous friend Koroko and then later his nymphomaniac sister Megumi come to find him, this proves to be more difficult.